jajukajulz/covid-vaccine-register/README.md

 # covid-vaccine-register
-A blockchain-enabled COVID-19 register.
-This dApp illustrates how a credible COVID-19 register can be created on the blockchain - blockchain serves as a single source of credible truth and anyone (any authority, entrance marshall etc) can query the blockchain to see if a claimed vaccination ID is legitimate.
+A blockchain-enabled vaccine register.
+This dApp illustrates how a credible vaccine register (e.g. for use during pandemics) can be created on the blockchain - blockchain serves as a single source of credible truth and anyone (any authority, entrance marshall etc) can query the blockchain to see if a claimed vaccination ID is legitimate.

 ## Installation
 Clone the project repository